-All that can flood is painted in shades of blue.
-All that transports water is shiny stainless steel.
-The space is gently defined and subdivided by a green structure of high grasses, colorful flowers and the existing large trees.
-Our water square creates a new context for the great modern building of Maaskant and the fantastic giant artwork of Karel Appel.
+The color scheme emphasizes the function of the water square: all that can flood is painted in shades of blue and all that transports water is shiny stainless steel.
+This means gutters receive extra attention and are made beautiful.
+And the floors of the three basins are painted in blue colors that match with the colors of the surrounding.
+The space is gently defined and subdivided by a green structure that makes a difference in planting colors between the entrances and the centre of the square.
+Our water square creates a new context for the great modern building of the architect Maaskant and allows the fantastic artwork of Karel Appel to receive more attention.

 Animation Watersquare – by studio Analoog